wingyiuc/Option-Pricing/README.md

 ### Getting basket barrier options prices
 Please go to `project_pricing_multiple_barrier.R` and run the code to get the option prices.
 Please change `mainDir` to your current directory.
+The programme uses small-time-step Monte Carlo Simulation to generate simulated price paths, and Heston model to simulate changing volatility.
+To reduce the computation time, it uses parallel computing for the large simulations

 ### Getting single underlying barrier options prices
 Please go to `roject_pricing_single_barrier.R` and run the code to get the option prices.
 Please change `mainDir` to your current directory.
+The programme uses Monte Carlo Simulation and a closed form pricing formula with contract functions.
+If you wish to price one underlying only, it is adviced to use this programme to reduce computation time.

 ### Getting backtesting results
 Please go to `project_backtest_performance.R` and run the code to see backtesting results.
 Please change `mainDir` to your current directory.